ready-robotics/universal_robot/README.md

 $ roslaunch ur5_moveit_config moveit_planning_execution.launch sim:=false robot_ip:=IP_OF_THE_ROBOT

 Remember that you should always have your hands on the big red button in case there is something in the way, or anything unexcpected happens.

+Amanda's Updates to this Incorrect README file:

+Use the amedwards branch: cartesian_working

+If you really want to run the bringup file, this is the command you need to execute:

+/catkin_ws/src/universal_robot/ur5_experimental$ roslaunch ur_bringup ur5_bringup.launch robot_ip:=192.168.1.155

+To actually use the robot with the updated files:
+/catkin_ws/src/universal_robot/ur5_moveit_config/launch$ roslaunch demo.launch

+This will bring up MoveIt!
+Be sure to update the start state of the robot each time you plan a new motion or else the previous start state will be used for the planning.